Fine Arts

 Courses & Programs

-The minor requires a minimum of 24 departmental or cognate credits, with 12 credits in art history including Fine Arts 101 and 102, and 12 credits in studio.
+The Minor in Fine Arts requires a minimum of 24 departmental or cognate credits, with 12 credits in Art History.